rainbowbreeze/ai_for_community_events/README.md

 You are a content writer and you want to write an engaging landing page text to present a community and its activities, based on the uploaded pictures.
 The community name is GDG Rainbow.
 It should talk about the importance of tech communities, providing examples of their activities taken from these pictures, and invite readers to join the community events to learn something new about Google technologies.
-Put emphasis on the learning opportunities offered on Google technologies.
+Put emphasis on the learning opportunities offered on Google technologies, and the possibility to create connections with the local ecosystem of developers.
 ```

 Things to try: